October - June, grades K - 12

-Based in the heart of Toronto’s ravine system at Evergreen Brick Works, our Visiting School Program uses natural, ecological, and physical architecture to connect children to nature, get them active, and cultivate their ecological literacy.
+Based in the heart of Toronto’s ravine system at Evergreen Brick Works, our Visiting Schools Program uses natural, ecological, and physical architecture to connect school kids, grades K – 12, to nature, get them active, and cultivate their ecological literacy.

 *Wednesdays are reserved for large groups of more than 40 students and cannot be booked through our online booking system.
 Please email us at email@example.com if you wish to book a large group for a Wednesday.

 For more details, download the Teacher’s Guide and see FAQs below.

 In the words of our kids: ‘Best trip ever!’
 ‘Can we come back?’
 ‘When?’”

 Teacher, Regent Park

 Duke of York Public School

 *New* Creating our Climate Future (Grades 7-9): This new program aims to build students’ understanding of climate change while deepening their connection to the natural world.
 Students will explore Evergreen Brick Works’ green buildings, novel technologies, and groundbreaking landscape design to convey lessons about climate change solutions.
 The program will also highlight career paths that connect to addressing climate change.
 Together, these elements equip and empower students with tools to understand and address climate change.
 They will see possibility in the face of the crisis and feel inspired to contribute to solutions.

 Nature Play (Grades 1-8): Join us to experience a day of outdoor fun, the Evergreen way!
 Students will engage in active, place-based games and get a chance to explore the wild side of the Evergreen Brick Works using all their senses.
 A natural palette of loose parts will inspire child-led play while our facilitators connect and ground students to the land beneath their feet in our award-winning Children’s Garden.